Consensys/secureum-diligence-bootcamp/day2/exercise2/README.md

 ## Suggested Workflow

 In order to exercise your annotated contracts, you can either subclass them with your own contract under `contracts/` or use them directly in the test.
-For example, lets say you add an annotation to `node_modules/@openzeppelin/contracts/token/ERC20/ERC20.sol` like so:
+For example, let's say you add an annotation to `node_modules/@openzeppelin/contracts/token/ERC20/ERC20.sol` like so:

 ```
  * #invariant _totalSupply == unchecked_sum(_balances);